 We would like to assure you that medical information about your child is treated as confidential by the nurses and all school staff.
 We do not share information about your child with outside parties nor can we discuss the health concerns of any other student with you.

 *Hydration is key to staying healthy, alert and attentive.

 *Stay physically active.
 60 minutes of daily moderate activity is recommended to stay fit.

 *WASH HANDS OFTEN!

 * Keep hands away from eyes, ears, nose and mouth.

 *Wear appropriate clothing choices for temperatures.
 Wear comfortable and safe shoes for student activity while at school.

 *Notify your school nurse of childs health concerns.

 *Provide school nurse with needed documentation and medication for health conditions.

-* Have regular checkups with pediatrician and stay current on all vaccines including annual flu vaccine.
+* Have regular checkups with a pediatrician and stay current on all vaccines including the annual flu vaccine.